Alfonso Rivas Preview, Player Props: Pirates vs. Cubs

-The Pittsburgh Pirates, including Alfonso Rivas (.115 slugging percentage in past 10 games, including zero home run), battle starter Javier Assad and the Chicago Cubs at PNC Park, Saturday at 7:15 PM ET.
+The Pittsburgh Pirates, including Alfonso Rivas (.219 on-base percentage in past 10 games, 82 points below season-long percentage), take on starting pitcher Javier Assad and the Chicago Cubs at PNC Park, Sunday at 1:35 PM ET.

-In his last game he had a one-hit showing (1-for-4) against the Cubs.
+In his last game he had a one-hit performance (1-for-4) against the Cubs.

 Alfonso Rivas Game Info & Props vs. the Cubs